How will I know when to buy a new car?

 That’s a question many Americans ask themselves every year.

-For almost 170 million the last three years, the answer was “yes,” whether that meant new or used.
+For almost 170 million the last three years, the answer was “now,” whether that meant new or used.

-Almost 29 million vehicles – 17.2 million new, 11.6 million used – were from franchise dealerships, with another 28 million from non-franchise sellers, including individuals.
+More than 32 million cars each year – about 17 million new and 15 million used – were from franchise dealerships, with another 25 million from non-franchise sellers, including individuals.

 How they decided whether to purchase another vehicle could help you answer the question for yourself.